okta/okta-sdk-python/README.md

 > Feature appears in version 1.5.0

 SDK v1.5.0 introduces logging for debug purposes.
 Logs are disabled by default, thus SDK behavior remains the same.
-Logging should be enabled explicitly via client configuration:
+Logging should be enabled explicitly via client configuration or via a [configuration file](#configuration-reference):

 ```py
 from okta.client import Client as OktaClient